MicrosoftDocs/biztalk-docs/biztalk/technical-guides/best-practices-for-managing-certificates2.md

 **Use the SSL Diagnostics tool to analyze SSL connection issues**

 - The SSL Diagnostics tool is an optional component of the IIS Diagnostics Toolkit.
-You can download the IIS Diagnostics Toolkit from the [Internet Information Services Diagnostics Tools](https://go.microsoft.com/fwlink/?LinkID=64426) page (https://go.microsoft.com/fwlink/?LinkID=64426).
+You can download the IIS Diagnostics Toolkit from the Internet Information Services Diagnostics Tools.

 ## Exporting a Certificate from One BizTalk Group to Another